Source: Eco-terrorist Video:

 Section – Cover of Night:

-“Aim it at me.”
+“Point it at me.”

 “Andreas, I agree we must stop exploitation, but you sound like a psychopath.”

-“Do you think a psychopath image will make the proper impression?”
+“Ye-ah, but do you think a psychopath image will make the proper impression?”

-Andreas stands tall with his hands hanging by his side.
-He sucks in a deep breath from his breather mask.
-A few moments pass, he tries again, “Tonight, we begin taking back our world for all living beings.”
+Andreas stands tall.
+His hands hang by his side.
+He sucks in a deep breath.
+“Take two.”
+A few moments pass.
+“Tonight, we begin taking back our world for all living beings.”
 Andreas shrugs.
-“We see no other choice.
-Big corporations fill our air with poison.
-They dump toxic waste into our dwindling fresh water.
+“We see no alternative.
+Big business fills our air with poison.
+They dump toxic waste into our dwindling reserves of fresh water.
 The wastelands engulf more of our world.
-Mining strips our forests, leaving coal scars across the rest of our planet.
+Beyond the deserts, coal mining clears forests of our remaining trees, leaving scars across our planet.

-Coal is how big business makes their money.
-Coal is why they built too much power.
-Holding profit above all else, they claim no good reason exists to stop mining.
+“Coal is how big business builds their fortune.
+Coal is why they accumulated too much power.
+Holding profit above all else, they claim no valid reason exists to stop mining.
 Science proves otherwise, yet nobody blocks these destructive practices.
-Before we all die, we must stop them.
-Tonight, we take the first step toward removing their ability to control our world.
-We won’t let them mine coal.
-We will remove their funding.
-They will lose their power.”
+All the wealth and power in the world is worthless when everything is dead.

-Marty pinches his lips together, “Am I where I belong?”
+Marty pinches his lips together.
+“Am I where I belong?”